 Anyway, while waiting for the authorities to arrive, even more sideline sympathizes from either side of the aisle had a few last words to offer up in hopes that at least someone might be able to reset the overall mood back to where all could hopefully agree to disagree, but without the nicks and cuts of a blade.

-"As far as we see it, we don't want to ask, we just want to do the telling," said Rev. Clifton.
-"That's our nutshell, and, what can I say, it's as simple as that."
+"As far as we see it, we definitely don't want to ask, but still want to do most if not all the telling," said Rev. Clifton.
+"That's our otherwise ongoing nutshell, and, what can I say, it's ever-so simply as simple as that."